 PF: "In 2016 we did a pop-up shop in Brixton to raise our brand profile.
 We wanted to return to Brixton in particular because it's where Gandys was born."

 RF: "We opened our first three high street stores in 2016, in Fowey [Cornwall], Spitalfields [London] and Tunbridge Wells [Kent].
-We now have four stores in London and one in Tunbridge Wells.
+We now have four stores in London.
 As well as increasing sales, they're a great way to raise brand awareness.
 People from all over the world are visiting and buying our products.
-It's fantastic to think that someone might be wearing one of our jumpers in an office in Germany or a Gandys urban parka in New York."
+It's fantastic to think that someone might be wearing one of our jumpers in an office in Germany, or a Gandys urban parka in New York."

 PF: "Each store has a slightly different identity.
-Our Tunbridge Wells store is quite Scandinavian and minimalist, while Spitalfields is more vintage and travel-based.
-We chose Spitalfields because it's a hotspot for tourists and we have a large fan base in Kent.
+Our Tunbridge Wells store was quite Scandinavian and minimalist, while Spitalfields is more vintage and travel-based.
 We plan to open further UK stores.
 Ultimately, we'd love to have stores around the world."

 Staff and funding

 RF: "About 20 people now work for us.
 We have a well-balanced team of people of varying ages.
 They understand and support what we stand for.
 We also listen to advice we're offered by experienced external people.
 One of the important things we've learned is to think more about the long term and plan for it."

 PF: "We started up with a few thousand pounds of our own money.
 I slept on Rob's sofa to save money on rent.
 Thankfully, we attracted investment reasonably early on, which helped us to grow, but at that time 50 independent shops were already stocking our flip-flops."

 RF: "At first, we sold just flip-flops, although we continually extended our range of colours and designs.
 More recently, we've diversified, but we've done it gradually, introducing swimming shorts, then beach towels and sunglasses, before shirts, shorts, T-shirts, sweatshirts, hoodies, jackets, coats and hats.
 Doing it gradually is less risky.
 You can learn and improve before you try new things."